esturcke/cmsc-636-data-vis/assignment-1/readme.md

 and graphs.
 The data is a bit tricky because it’s hierarchical, but flattened to a two dimensional spread sheet with redundant data.
 There looks to be a way to describe heirarchy in Tableau, but I was not able to figure it out.
-So in the end, it was easy to create pretty graphs, but I'm not sure if what I was graphing actually made sense or if the duplication and hierarchy present in the data was throwing off everything.
+So in the end, it was easy to create pretty graphs, but I’m not sure if what I was graphing actually made sense or if the duplication and hierarchy present in the data was throwing off everything.